alphagov/transformation-dashboard/_posts/2000-01-09-driving-record.markdown

 status: "public-beta"
 status-strapline: "The public beta was released March 2014.
-Full functionality for Motor Insurers’ Bureau will be in place from the end of August."
+Full functionality for Motor Insurers’ Bureau will be in place for the live release."

 videos:
   - url   : https://www.youtube.com/watch?v=fauL1iO7SlI